Oyster, 39 mm, Oystersteel

 Therefore, the availability of certain models may be limited.
 New Rolex watches are exclusively sold by Official Rolex Retailers, who receive regular deliveries and independently manage the allocation and sales of watches to customers.

-Explorer is proud to be part of the worldwide network of Official Rolex Retailers and can provide information on the availability of Rolex watches.
+Watches of Switzerland is proud to be part of the worldwide network of Official Rolex Retailers and can provide information on the availability of Rolex watches.

 Launched in 1953 as the ultimate expedition and mountaineering watch, the Explorer draws on decades of experience of Rolex in the Himalayas.
 It is designed for optimal legibility even in the dark – a crucial feature for explores.
 The Rolex Explorer II, first released in 1971, is the natural heir to the original Rolex Explorer - yet with a character all of its own.
 A robust, highly refined tool watch, the Explorer II swiftly became the watch of choice of speleologists, volcanologists and polar and jungle explorers, thanks to its specially designed features.